Guntakal railway division

-Guntakal Railway Division is one of the three divisions of South Coast Railway zone (SCoR) of the Indian Railways.
-The headquarters of the division is at Guntakal and its zonal headquarters is at Visakhapatnam.
+Guntakal railway division is one of the six divisions of South Central Railway zone (SCR) of the Indian Railways.
+The headquarters of the division is at Guntakal.
 This division is second in terms of route kilometres after Secunderabad railway division.

+Guntakal will be part of Visakhapatnam railway zone, as per the proposal in 2019.

 History

 Guntakal division was created in 1956 as a part of the Southern Railway zone.
 It was transferred to South Central Railway zone on 2 October 1977.
-After the formation of Visakhapatnam railway zone on 27 February 2019, Guntakal is under South Coast Railway zone.

 Jurisdiction

-It covers the states of Andhra Pradesh, Karnataka and Tamil Nadu.
+It covers the states of Andhra Pradesh, Karnataka and Tamil Nadu, Telangana.